Dropkick Murphys: Union support

-The Dropkick Murphys have been known for supporting working class and union causes, and have a strong relationship with the AFL–CIO.
-All of the shirts sold by the band are 100% union made in the United States to show their support for American laborers.
+The Dropkick Murphys have been known for supporting working-class and union causes, and have a strong relationship with the AFL–CIO.
+All of the shirts sold by the band are 100% union-made in the United States to show their support for American laborers.

-The band shot a promotional music video in 2008 for their song, "Tomorrow's Industry" which supported the United Healthcare Workers East and hospitals of Massachusetts who were fighting for free and fair union elections so their voice could be heard in the workplace and would provide a better future for their families and communities.
+The band shot a promotional music video in 2008 for their song "Tomorrow's Industry", which supported the United Healthcare Workers East and hospitals of Massachusetts who were fighting for free and fair union elections so their voice could be heard in the workplace and would provide a better future for their families and communities.

-On February 22, 2011, in support of Wisconsin workers' rights, the band released their song "Take 'Em Down" from the album "Going Out in Style" on their website along with creating a limited edition "Take 'Em Down" T-shirt which will benefit the Workers' Rights Emergency Response Fund.
-Two days later on the MSNBC news show the Last Word with Lawrence O'Donnell, "Take 'Em Down" was used as an intro song to a news story on the Wisconsin workers protest.
+On February 22, 2011, in support of Wisconsin workers' rights, the band released their song "Take 'Em Down" from the album Going Out in Style on their website, along with creating a limited edition "Take 'Em Down" T-shirt which was to benefit the Workers' Rights Emergency Response Fund.
+Two days later on the MSNBC news show The Last Word with Lawrence O'Donnell, "Take 'Em Down" was used as an intro song to a news story on the Wisconsin workers protest.

 On Saturday August 13, 2011, Dropkick Murphys issued a statement of solidarity with the 45,000 Communications Workers of America (CWA) and International Brotherhood of Electrical Workers (IBEW) on strike from Verizon Communications, Inc.

 The band shot a music video in collaboration with the National Union of Rail, Maritime and Transport Workers to show their support for the many strikes occurring across the United Kingdom since May 2022, on February 14, 2023.

+Ken Casey will appear on the Sing for Science podcast on June 12, 2025 for an episode called where he will discuss worker's rights with Professor of Practice and Executive Director of the Center for Labor and a Just Economy at Harvard Law School, Sharon Block.

 Politics

-The band has said that they are all Democrats, and during the 2004 United States presidential election were part of Punkvoter, a political activist group dedicated to defeating George W. Bush.
-That year they also appeared on the Rock Against Bush, Vol. 2 compilation contributing the song "We Got the Power".

-In November 2014, an 18-year-old was arrested for assaulting two Lancaster, Pennsylvania police officers (one being a female, who needed to be hospitalized).
-During the assault the teen screamed out "Dropkick Murphys".
-A few days following the incident, Ken Casey called the police chief to offer his condolences and apologized for the fan's actions.
-Casey also sent the officers a UPS package full of shirts, hats and other band garb along with tickets to their show.
-When asked if the officers would wear the band's gear the police chief joked "probably to court".
-The police chief wasn't familiar with the band prior to the incident but his officers, including the two assaulted, were.
-The teen was charged with two counts of felony aggravated assault and misdemeanor counts of resisting arrest and possessing drug paraphernalia.
-He was released on $40,000 bail.